FlatWorld

-FlatWorld is a publisher of college-level textbooks and educational supplements for a worldwide audience founded in 2007 as Flat World Knowledge by Eric Frank and Jeff Shelstad.
-It was acquired at the end of 2016 by Alastair Adam and John Eielson and its company headquarters was moved from Washington, DC, to Boston, Massachusetts.
-Following this acquisition, the company rebranded as FlatWorld.
+FlatWorld is a publisher of college-level textbooks and educational supplements.
+The company was founded in 2007 as Flat World Knowledge by Eric Frank and Jeff Shelstad.

-Company history
+History

 In 2007, Flat World Knowledge was founded by Jeff Shelstad and Eric Frank in Nyack, New York.
 By August 2009, Flat World textbooks had been adopted at 400 colleges for use by 40,000 students.
-In 2010, Flat World Knowledge moved from Nyack, New York to Irvington, New York.
-That year, Flat World Knowledge claimed that they would save 150,000 college students $12 million in textbook costs in the 2010–2011 school year after adoptions by more than 1,300 educators as of August 2010.
+In 2010, Flat World Knowledge moved from Nyack to Irvington, New York.
+It had been adopted by more than 1,300 educators as of that year.

-FlatWorld secured $11.5 million in investments through 2010, including an initial $700k angel investment.

-In January 2011, $15 million in Series B funding led by Bertelsmann Digital Media Investments (BDMI), a wholly owned subsidiary of Bertelsmann AG, and Bessemer Venture Partners was announced.
-Returning investors for Series B funding include Valhalla Partners, GSA Venture Partners (formerly Greenhill SAVP), Primary Venture Partners and several angel investors.
-Random House also announced an investment in Flat World Knowledge in April, 2011.
+The company received $8 million in funding from investors in 2010.
+In January 2011, the company received an additional $15 million in funding from investors.

 The company originally offered every textbook published free using online delivery under the open content paradigm, but in November 2012, the company announced that it would no longer offer free access to textbooks.

 In late 2016, Flat World Knowledge was acquired by Alastair Adam and John Eielson and rebranded as FlatWorld.

-Accessibility and regulatory issues

-Flat World Knowledge textbooks have been developed for accessible publishing.
-Flat World Knowledge partnered with Bookshare to provide books using an electronic Braille format.
-Flat World was the first postsecondary textbook publisher to recognize and alleviate this problem.

-Sustainability

-Digital textbook and course material formats offer sustainability advantages over traditional paper textbooks.
-According to a publishing industry study, an estimated "net [carbon] emission of 8.85 pounds per book [is created for each paper book] sold to consumers."
-In 2010–2011, approximately 57.5% of students using FlatWorld texts opted for entirely digital delivery.
-As of fall 2011, 70% of students opt for digital formats, significantly reducing the ecologic footprint from textbook use when compared to the historic paper textbook format.